SaggioTechnologies/AssemblyInfo/README.md

 AssemblyInfo
 ============

-Queries the AssemblyInfo of a .NET assembly and formats the output according to you
+Queries the AssemblyInfo of a .NET assembly and formats the output according to you.
+This is very useful for things like build scripts.

 Usage: